jruels/microservices-k8s/labs/LAB05-OperatorSDK-Helm.md

 ## Create Operator Project

-Create a new directory for the operator project:
+Create a new directory for the operator project using VS Code file explorer or terminal:

+**Option 1: Using VS Code File Explorer**
+- In VS Code's file explorer, navigate to `/home/ubuntu/k3d` (create `k3d` folder if it doesn't exist)
+- Right-click and create a new folder called `operators`
+- Navigate to this directory in the terminal

+**Option 2: Using Terminal**
 ```bash
 mkdir -p ~/k3d/operators
 cd ~/k3d/operators